chilin89117/MS12-23-Payments/README.md

   - Creates a new checkout page with `Pay with Card` button from Stripe
   - Replaces `create-order` route with `create-checkout` route
     - `create-checkout` route is placed in `app.js` to avoid csrf token error
-  - Creates order, submit payment data to Stripe, clear cart, display orders page
+  - Creates order, submits payment data to Stripe, clears cart, displays orders page